 Identity: An Overview and Prologue

-William B. Gudykunst, Karen L. Schmidt, Department of Communication, Arizona State
+William B. Gudykunst, Karen L. Schmidt, Department of Communication, Arizona State University.

 To overview the study of language and ethnic identity.
 The social categorisation, the influence of social categorisations on language attitudes and social psychological aspects of language attitudes and sociolinguistic stereotype.

 Moderates Perceptions of Prejudice: Judgments of Personal Versus Group Discrimination and